 There is no provision for a “clean break” in Irish family law legislation.
 However, the Courts have accepted that there is a principle of law that supports any effort made by the Courts or parties to arrive at finality or closure, wherever possible.
-This is particularly true in a breakup where there are ample resources to cater for both parties (and their dependents) needs.
+This is particularly true in a breakup where there are ample resources to cater to both parties (and their dependents) needs.

 Can the parties agree on what each will get?

-The Courts have expressed support for the notion that couples can make agreement between themselves as to how they wish to order their affairs.
+The Courts have expressed support for the notion that couples can make agreements between themselves as to how they wish to order their affairs.
 Any such agreement should be given significant weight should either of the parties later wish to re-visit the matter.
 This is particularly important if the couple at the time of coming to the agreement had specified that it should be final.

-The courts then, should only get involved to alter the situation after this, if such an agreement does not “properly provide” for one party or if the circumstances of one or other of those involved have changed dramatically since this was entered into.
+The courts then should only get involved to alter the situation after this, if such an agreement does not “properly provide” for one party or if the circumstances of one or other of those involved have changed dramatically since this was entered into.

 In a similar vein, the courts have indicated that any windfall or wealth which one party gets after the couple’s relationship has formally ended or, very importantly, assets which were inherited by one party should not automatically be open to a claim by the other unless they were involved directly in obtaining same.
-Any such assets however, may be considered relevant to the “proper provision” criteria.
+Any such assets, however, may be considered relevant to the “proper provision” criteria.

 Change in Circumstances